eligrey/jsandbox/README.md

   [example]: http://gist.github.com/175160

 Tested Working Browsers
 -----------------------

 * Firefox 3.5+
-* Google Chrome 4
+* Google Chrome 4+

 API
 ---

+### Worker script location

-Instead of using a `<link>` tag, you can define `Sandbox.url` to specify the location of the JSandbox worker script.
+Instead of using a `<link>` tag, you may define `JSandbox.url` to specify the location of the JSandbox worker script.

+### Waiting for the json2.js API to load

+In browsers that do not natively support the json2.js API, a modified version of json2.js is loaded.
+To support these browsers, use the following code:

+    JSandbox && JSandbox.ready(function () {
+      // your code that uses JSandbox here
+    });

+In browsers that natively support the json2.js API, the function passed to `JSandbox.ready` is immediately called.
+In other browsers, it is added to a queue which is processed after the API is loaded.

+### Methods

-All of these methods can be accessed on the `Sandbox` constructor (in one-use sandboxes) and `Sandbox` instances:
+All of these methods can be accessed on the `JSandbox` constructor (in one-use sandboxes) and `JSandbox` instances:

 <dl>
   <dt><code>eval(options)</code></dt>